M8A98/Example/README.md

 # EXAMPLE REPOSITORY

 This is a simple repository.
-Hello world !
+Hello coders !

+This is a second change.